ChainSafe/engineering-handbook/development/development-flow/1_setup_repository.md

 There are two methods for receiving various notifications from GitHub via Slack.

-- **Scheduled Reminders**: These allow you receive reminders at some interval about pending PRs on specific repos in a Slack channel.
+- **Scheduled Reminders**: These allow you receive reminders at some interval about pending PRs on specific repositories in a Slack channel.
 - **Slackbot Notifications**: Enabling these will cause actions on GitHub to trigger notifications on Slack.

 ## Slackbot Notifications